 * The first piece of evidence that I would like to present is the Egyptian–Hittite peace treaty.

-This was a peace treaty concluded between Egyptian Pharaoh Ramesses II and Hittite King Hattusili III that the Egyptians and Hittites made an “eternal treaty” of “peace and brotherhood for all time.”
+This was a peace treaty concluded between Egyptian Pharaoh Ramesses II and Hittite King Hattusili III, in which the Egyptians and Hittites made an “eternal treaty” of “peace and brotherhood for all time.”
 This King’s wife was a Babylonian Princess named Puduhepa.
 Ramesses married Hattusili’s daughter, and conferred upon her an Egyptian name, Maathorneferure.
 Years later he married another Hittite princess.

 It is paramount that you understand the significance of this treaty and pledge.
 They were now officially united in writing and by law.
 This is what I would call the first true Universal Brotherhood that we can officially prove in writing and in their own words.
 The Hittite and Egyptian Brotherhood had officially begun.